 Sophie and Johnnie went to sit in another area of upper heart while I stayed with Joanie.
 I felt very awkward.
 I barely knew her, even though she had just revealed to me her deepest desires and dreams.
 I didn’t remember Joanie as one of my identities.
 I guess this made sense, since she’d left right after she and Johnnie split into two separate aspects.
 At this point I wasn’t sure what to do or how to reach her.
 She was not very responsive and still seemed quite far away.
 She appeared weak and fragile and looked small.
 I ended up holding her, while singing a song from my childhood.

-Really, if you are five years old, it doesn’t matter what gender you are, you can’t fight back.
+Really, if you are five years old you can’t fight back, no matter what gender you are.

 I’m now in the process of trying to accept and love my female body.
 Can I live with this?
 It hasn’t been easy.
 I’ve had to feel guilt, shame, vulnerability, hatred, anger and grief.
 I’ve had to accept and acknowledge that I do in fact have a female body.
 I’ve seen the pictures on TV and in magazines flashed in front of our faces as examples of an ideal female in this world.
 It’s confusing!
 How should I look?
 Long hair, short hair, what size should I be?
 Do I need to act differently as a female?
 Really, can I be bothered?
 Comparison is the nature of self-doubt.
 It’s tiring…